-Back in June, rumours surfaced about Serafino’s ambitions to expand his footballing empire.
-Those whispers transpired to have substance when the singer was unveiled as the new owner and chairman of Italian Serie C side Sambenedettese.
-The club, coached by former Juventus enforcer Paolo Montero, make Bangor appear the picture of stability, having endured considerable turbulence over the last twenty-five years; going bankrupt and reforming on four separate occasions in that time.
+In summer 2020, rumours surfaced regarding Serafino’s ambitions to expand his footballing empire.
+Those whispers transpired to have substance when the musician was unveiled as the new owner and chairman of Italian Serie C side Sambenedettese.
+The club, located half way down Italy’s eastern seaboard, make Bangor appear the picture of stability, having endured enormous turbulence over the last twenty-five years; going bankrupt and reforming on four separate occasions in that time.

-Serafino immediately moved to assuage concerns that Bangor would no longer be his priority.
-He also offered some strong clues as to the Pozzo-esque business model he has in mind, installing Pasculli as Technical Director at Samb.
-Bangor’s Argentinian midfielder Santiago Chacón then swapped the Menai Strait for the Adriatic coast, whilst Citizens’ defender Esteban Goicoechea and goalkeeper Gonzalo Laborda have now joined Samb’s pre-season training camp too.
+Serafino immediately moved to publicly sooth concerns that Bangor would no longer be his priority.
+He also offered some strong clues as to the Pozzo-esque business model he has in mind, installing Pasculli as Strategic Adviser at Samb.
+Soon after, Bangor’s Argentinian trio of Santiago Chacón, Esteban Goicoechea and Gonzalo Laborda swapped the Menai Strait for the Adriatic coast.
+Eventually, they too were joined by the boss’s son, Francesco Serafino.

-Whether Serafino’s reign brings the stability yearned for by Samb tifosi remains to be seen.
-However, the new owner appears to be making efforts to appeal to a South American audience, most notably in the flagship signing of former River Plate, Barcelona and Milan forward Maxi Lopez from Crotone.
-At 36-years old, and dropping down to the third tier for the first time, the Argentinian will be looking to hit double figures, a feat he last achieved a decade ago.
+Whether Serafino senior’s reign brings the stability yearned for by Samb tifosi remains to be seen.
+However, the new owner has certainly made efforts to appeal to the fanbase with the flagship signing of former River Plate, Barcelona and Milan forward Maxi Lopez from Crotone.
+However, a quarter of the way into the season, Samb sit in mid-table, and the 36-year-old Lopez has two goals and one red card to his name so far.

-Meanwhile, Bangor have regrouped and re-organised this summer, appointing Argentinian Hugo Colace as coach.
-This is a significant move, intended to draw on the knowledge and experience of an individual who spent three years in West Yorkshire as a player with Barnsley.
-The Citizens have held together the core of last year’s team for their renewed assault on Cymru North, adding greater domestic nous to complement the Latin flair.
+Meanwhile, Bangor regrouped and re-organised this summer, appointing Argentinian Hugo Colace as coach.
+This was a significant move, intended to draw on the knowledge and experience of an individual who spent three years in West Yorkshire as a player with Barnsley.
+The Citizens have held together the core of last year’s team for a renewed assault on Cymru North, adding greater domestic nous to complement the Latin flair.

-However, with many traditional supporters having pledged their allegiance to the fan-owned breakaway club, Bangor 1876, the challenge now facing Bangor City should not be under-estimated.
-From the beginning of 2021, the anticipated end to ‘freedom of movement’ will bring a further obstacle, casting doubt over the sustainability of the club’s continental recruitment policies.
+However, with many traditional supporters having pledged their allegiance to the fan-owned Bangor 1876 breakaway, the challenge now facing Bangor City should not be under-estimated.
+From the beginning of 2021, the anticipated end to freedom of movement will bring a further obstacle, casting doubt over the sustainability of the club’s continental recruitment policies.

-For the time being, at least, Serafino remains fully committed to the Bangor project and the ambition is clear; to restore the club to the upper echelons of the Welsh Premier and get them back into Europe.
+For the time being, Serafino appears fully committed to the Bangor project and the ambition remains clear; to restore the club to the upper echelons of the Welsh Premier and get them back into Europe.